Brunswick Business Snapshot

 There were no great surprises this time, although the small increase in employment of 7.7% since 2006 was pleasing, especially with the global financial crisis and severe weather events causing businesses to tighten their belts considerable throughout 2009.
 The emergence of a new cluster of secondhand shops (there are now 11) is exciting as they complement the cluster of 23 eateries well.

-The wide range of services that the Chamber currently offering also got the big tick to continue.
+The wide range of services that the Chamber is currently offering also got the big tick to continue.
 The challenge will, of course, be to continue with the "Simple Pleasures" branding, the "buy local" initiatives, streetscaping, events and other projects on the smell of an oily rag, and with time challenged businesses.
-It is hoped that some new blood will step up to the plate at the AGM in February, when the president and several of the current executive are taking a well earned breakafter a very full year.

 More information